ctgreybeard/tableviewsort/README.md

 At this point we have a minimally functional Table View.
 Go take a break ...

+### Branch: Sort1

+In this step we do two things:

+1. We connect the Array Controller to the Table View for the `sortDescriptors` binding.
+This tells the Array Controller to ask the Table View for the sort descriptors.
+It's important that the Array Controller does that because it will let us do the "column header click" trick later.

+2. Then we tell the Table View what the starting sort descriptors are.

+The order doesn't really matter because in this sequence the Array Controller asks the Table View for the descriptors in the first step and gets none back.
+But in the second step the Table View notifies the Array Controller that the dscriptors have changed which makes the AC ask the TV for the new descriptors.
+(I hope you don't mind the abbreviations ...)

+If we reverse the order then the TV gets the descriptors first and has them when the AC asks for them in the second step.

+In the end it really doesn't matter.

+Here are the steps:

+* Open the Identity Inspector for the View and change the Class name to `NameListView`.
+This is not strictly necessary but it allows us to put the code into awakeFromNib which is a good place to put it.

+* Remove the drawRect from the NameListView class.
+We don't need it.

+* Create outlets for the Array Controller (I called mine `ac`) and Table View (`tv`)

+* Add the definition for default SortDescriptors too.
+They could be inline in the code but this is more explicit.

+* Add the binding code and the sort descriptor setting as shown in the example.

+In fact this is completely functional right now.
+If your app wants to change the sort all it has to do is send the new descriptor to the Table View.
+But we want to be able to click the column headers.
+That's next.

+But, you may ask, why don't we do this through Interface Builder bindings.
+I know I asked that.

+Setting the Sort Descriptors isn't a binding so that's why that doesn't appear under the Bindings Inspector.
+But what about the binding of the Array Controller to the Table View?
+Let's take a look ...

+Select the Array Controller in Interface Builder and show the Bindings Inspector.
+Under `Controller Content Parameters` you will find `Sort Descriptors` ... cool.
+But the choices don't match our needs.
+Only the App Delegate is useful that I can tell and we could use that but we would merely be a middleman.
+The AC would ask the App Delegate and the App Delegate would have to ask the Table View.
+Not terribly useful.
+By doing the binding as we do it cuts out the middleman.

+The last step is Sort2.

 ## Footnotes
 1. https://developer.apple.com/library/mac/technotes/tn2203/_index.html in particular